shazic/CF-LogGetter/README.md

 the name of the bucket where the cloudfront logs are stored.

 ### cf-indicator:
 set this to Y if using s3-bucket-name.
+If using websitename, this must be left blank (see under which condition websitename can be used).

 ___